gessa2020/Market-Segmentation-Project/README.md

 Graph showing Generated Clusters![](IMAGES/cluster_image.png)
 ## Cluster building
-To perform clustering, we had to reprocess the data using principle component analysis algorithm to produce two principle componets as our dimensions to be used in the clustering.
-Further anlysis was performed to find the ideal number of clusters to be used in our data.
-We considered the ideal number of clusters to be used as 3 that can be seen in the graph above.
+To perform clustering, we had to preprocess the data using principle component analysis algorithm to produce two principle componets as our dimensions to be used in the clustering process.These were used to generate the clusters as seen in the image above.
+Further anlysis was performed to find the ideal number of clusters to be used in our data.We considered the ideal number of clusters to be used as 3 that can be seen in the graph above.

 Graph showing cluster analysis with data![](IMAGES/clusterstat.jpg) Having performed some statistics on the generated clusters, we can draw the following conclusions